Celebrating Lunar New Year in Sydney

 Traditional afternoon tea at Capella ©Esteban La Tessa

-Enjoy innovatively combined traditional flavors in a menu featuring Salmon Roe Vol-Au-Vent, Maremma Duck San Choi Bao, and Mandarin and Dark Chocolate Cremeaux.
+Enjoy innovatively combined traditional flavours in a menu featuring Salmon Roe Vol-Au-Vent, Maremma Duck San Choi Bao, and Mandarin and Dark Chocolate Cremeaux.
 Each delicacy is paired with exquisite teas and fine wines, creating an unforgettable experience.

-Inhouse guests can also join a special Tea Ceremony & Calligraphy class.
+In-house guests can also join a special Tea Ceremony & Calligraphy class.
 Learn more about special Lunar New Year packages here.

 Where: Capella Sydney, 24 Loftus Street Sydney.